Ola Electric vs Ather Energy – What’s the difference? | Stock Market

 Ather Energy: Premium Scooter Maker

 Ather Energy has built a reputation for engineering quality and premium scooters such as the 450X, Rizta, and Apex.
 Its upcoming EL platform aims to bring affordability to the mass market.
-However, Ather’s scope remains limited to two‑wheeler manufacturing and charging infrastructure (Ather Grid).

 Technically Ather is on the same level as other scooter‑focused companies like Ampere, River, BattRe, Revolt, and Benling.
 Most of these companies are 1yr, 2yrs or 3yrs behind Ather Energy in sales.
-If you see Ather sales 3yrs ago you would see similar sales just like they do today.
-So Ather is a little ahead of them… only Ampere is older than Ather.
-Ok Ather Energy over 13-14 years grew in size, factory and warehouse etc.

-The main difference between these vehicles and Ather is the TouchScreen and the technology behind it… which although is great… its not really essential for a scooter owner, doesn’t change his life or makes things easy for him… Ather’s tech actually makes Ather scooters more expensive than other eScooters.
+The main difference between these vehicles and Ather is the TouchScreen and the technology behind it… which although is great… its not really essential for a scooter owner, as it doesn’t change his life or makes things easy for him… Ather’s tech actually makes Ather scooters more expensive than other eScooters.

 Also Ather’s lack of plans for either portable batteries or battery swapping solutions limits adoption in dense urban environments where charging from a socket is impractical.
-So if you cannot have a permanent charging spot and also a plug socket in the parking spot in your building… then you cannot easily charge the vehicle daily.
+Many building management associations refuse to give permission to install charging point although allowing a charging point for each vehicle owner is mandated by the government.

 Ola Electric: A Diversified EV Ecosystem